310mc/https-310mc.github.io-tl/source/_posts/tropical/prologue.md

 {% bubble Chiaki nod %}
 Hahaha, Takamine, you’ve got so many thoughts to share with us, y’know?
 I feel like that’s exactly why Nagumo chose you as the next in line.

-You’ve never truly had an opportunity to stand out in the center, so if anything, I think that having you as our next commander would certainly demonstrate to the world that Ryuseitai has powered up.
-I feel like it’s a great opportunity!
+You’ve never truly had an opportunity to stand out in the center, so if anything, I think that having you as our next commander would certainly demonstrate to the world that Ryuseitai has powered up.[^6] I feel like it’s a great opportunity!

 Nagumo’s vision of a hero came to life through RB.
 If we were to follow in his footsteps, our unique traits will be able to shine even brighter within Ryuseitai.